(January 1, 2020 through December 31, 2020)

 There are two types of Reimbursement Accounts:

-- Flexible Spending Accounts for medical/dental and/or dependent daycare expenses.
+- Flexible Spending Accounts for health care and/or dependent daycare expenses.

 - Commuter Reimbursement Accounts for mass transit and/or parking expenses.

 PayFlex is the administrator for Health and Child/ Dependent Care FSA.
 Some enhancements include online claims submission, personalized customer service and a fully integrated website offering, accessed through the Payflex website.